Herd of Sheffield: Herd of Sheffield

 On 11 July 2016, the Herd of Sheffield Trail started: all 58 elephants were put on display at different locations around the city.
 Each elephant was accompanied by a plaque with the elephant's name and description on it.
-A QR code was also provided for each elephant which enabled users of the Herd of Sheffield app to scan the code and collect discounts from local companies.
-Thousands of people, both locals and non-locals, went on the trail to participate in the interactive public art event which involved travelling to see all of the elephants.
+A QR code was also provided for each elephant, enabling users of a dedicated app to scan the code and collect discounts from local companies.
+Thousands of people went on the trail to participate in the interactive public art event, which involved travelling to see all of the elephants.
 Maps and guidebooks were published to aid elephant spotters.

 List of elephants

 The list below gives the titles of the sculptures, their creators, their exhibition location and their auction price.

 Little Herd

 In addition to the main herd, a herd of 72 small elephant calves was made by over 70 local schools.
-The Little Herd was sponsored by Blundells and were displayed in groups at the following locations:
+The Little Herd was sponsored by Blundells and was displayed in groups at the following locations: